lauracastrotech/disability-calculator/README.md

 ## Overview

-There are 12 million people receiving Social Security Disability Insurance (SSDI), a program that the US government provides individuals with income to cover housing, utilities, food, and other essentials costs of living.
+There are 12 million people receiving Social Security Disability Insurance (SSDI), a program that the US government provides individuals with income to cover housing, utilities, food, and other essential costs of living.

 ## Description